 Layer 1: Opt-Out of Sensitive Data Storage

-Retell lets you disable persistent storage entirely.
-Call recordings, transcriptions, logs, caller IDs — all processed during the call, then wiped within 10 minutes.
+We can disable persistent storage entirely.
+Call recordings, transcriptions, logs, caller IDs, all processed during the call, then wiped within 10 minutes.

 Ten minutes.
 Not 30 days.
 Not "upon request."
 Automatically.